BIO

 ARTIST STATEMENT

-Most of all I want to show viewers the beauty in people and things they might otherwise ignore.
+Most of all, I want to show viewers the beauty in people and things they might otherwise ignore.
 In that sense, all my work is portraiture—an image that captures the essential personality or emotions of the subject.
-That happens when I make a personal connection to an environment, object, feeling or person.
-I take pictures of what moves me and hope the audience can feel this in my work.
-It can also be a projection of how I want people to see me, an ideal idea of myself.
+This happens when I connect personally to an environment, object, feeling, or person.
+I create images of what emotionally moves me and hope the audience can feel this in the imagery.
+All my work can also be seen as a projection of how I want people to see me, an ideal view of self through the lens.

 Composition and balance are most important to me.
-With my background in textiles and fashion, I love to capture patterns, textures, and blocks of negative space.
-With color, My goal is to capture the actual emotion that color brings to a surrounding.
-If the environment is warm or cool to the eye, my impulse is to capture the look of that environment rather than “correcting” it.
-My goal is to always try to preserve the existing look and feel of a moment.
+I love to capture patterns, textures, and blocks of negative space brought on by my background in textiles and fashion.
+My goal is to capture the actual emotion that color brings to a surrounding.
+If the environment is warm or cool to the eye, my impulse is to capture the look of that light rather than "correcting" it.
+I'm always trying to preserve a moment's existing look and feel.

-My ideas come about organically, usually from an image, drawing or personal experience that triggers a full blown project.
-I feel like the best art happens when you’re not thinking about “why”—just doing.
-The fewer restraints I put on myself the better the work.
-I plan and prepare for the shoot as necessary, but when the time comes I let my instincts guide me.
+My ideas come about organically, usually from a vision, drawing, or personal experience that triggers a full-blown project.
+I feel the best art happens when you're not thinking about "why"—just doing.
+I prepare for a shoot, but I'm always guided to the truth through my instincts and play.